mbakgun/MVVM-OpenWeather-Kotlin-Test/README.md

 # MVVM-OpenWeather-Kotlin-Test
 Retrieve Weather Information from CurrentWeatherData API to show an example concepts of MVVM and Kotlin

-The weather information  retrieved from https://openweathermap.org/api > CurrentWeatherData API.
-Display the data in a list.
+The weather information  retrieved from https://openweathermap.org/api > CurrentWeatherData API and Display the data in a list.

 - Compatibility with Android 4.1 and onwards